 Seth Thomas home purchased in 1838, now a museum

 The Seth Thomas Clock Company was organized as a joint stock corporation on May 3, 1853 to succeed the earlier clockmaking operation of the founder.
 Seth Thomas (1785-1859) had been manufacturing clocks at the site since 1814.

 Seth's first wife was Philinda Tuttle; they married in the early 1800s and had a daughter, Philinda.
 His second wife was Laura A. Andrews.
 They had six children Seth, Martha, Amanda, Edward, Elizabeth, and Aaron.
-Sons Seth and Aaron went into the clock business with him and subsequently enlarged the clock factory and developed it into a world business.
+Seth Jr. and Aaron went into the clock business with their father, subsequently enlarging the clock factory and developing it into a worldwide business.

 After Thomas’ death in 1859, the town of Plymouth CT was renamed "Thomaston" in his honor.
-At that time, his son Aaron became President and began to add new products to a conservative line.
+At that time, Aaron became President and began to add new products.